The St Agnes Curriculum

 Our curriculum will inspire, enthuse and educate our children so they build knowledge and skills, rich in language, to help them prepare for life in modern Britain and beyond.

 Teachers have high aspirations for all children to achieve, regardless of differences in ability, social background, culture, race, gender or disability and this is reflected in creative and engaging learning experiences.
-All elements of the National Curriculum are built sequentially and cumulatively for our children during their time at St Agnes.
-Understanding the context of our pupils, the content of the curriculum has language at the heart of it, based around key texts, as identified by Pie Corbett.
+To reflect the context of our pupils, the content of our curriculum has language at the heart of it, based around key texts, as identified by Pie Corbett.
 This encourages our pupils to follow their interests and to enthuse and inspire them to be inquisitive learners with real life skills that enable them to move into the world with a passion for life-long learning.

-The school curriculum promotes community cohesion and social activism through our Christian values, Rights Respecting charters, Peace Mala ethos, strong parental engagement and social opportunities together with academic achievement so that all children leave St Agnes having found success and confidence in their own well-being, social, emotional, physical and spiritual needs.
+The school curriculum promotes community cohesion, British Values and social activism through our Christian values, Rights Respecting charters, Peace Mala ethos, strong parental engagement and social opportunities together with academic achievement.
+We want all our children to leave St Agnes as successful, positive and confident individuals.

-Our curriculum is used to increase children’s knowledge i.e. key concepts in mathematics, skills i.e. the ability to use the acquired knowledge, understanding as they grow and develop and become more aware of the world around them and fostering positive attitudes to the work they do at school.
+Our curriculum, which is based on the National Curriculum, is designed to increase children’s knowledge and develop the requisite skills.
+The curriculum equip them with the ability to use the acquired knowledge in different contexts, understanding as they grow and develop and become more aware of the world around them and fostering positive attitudes to the work they do at school.

 St Agnes’ curriculum is carefully planned and structured to ensure that learning is continuous, and that the children make good progress with the development of their learning.
 We try to ensure that the knowledge and skills gained are used across the whole curriculum and not simply in isolation and that meaningful links are made between subjects in our half termly or termly themes.